x-atlas-consortia/hra-pop/output-data/v0.10.1/REPORTS.md

     ] .
   }
 }
-GROUP BY ?portal ?sex
+GROUP BY ?portal ?sex ?modality
-ORDER BY ?portal ?sex
+ORDER BY ?portal ?sex ?modality

 ```